yarnpkg/website/_posts/2017-02-24-cloudflare-statement.md

 **Since the Cloudflare announcement we've been in contact and have been assured that the Yarn has not been affected and no Yarn users data has been leaked.
-Even with this assurance we'd recommend that if you're one of those 30 people using Yarn for registry authentication that you reset your password as a precautionary measure. **
+Even with this assurance we'd recommend that if you're one of those 30 people using Yarn for registry authentication that you reset your password as a precautionary measure.**

-As a result of this we're evaluating our security policy and have created a new email address [security@yarnpkg.com](mailto:security@yarnpkg.com) that can be used to report security vulnerabilities without going through the public issue tracker, we're also in the process of setting up a HackerOne account and will make an announcement when this is available.
+As a result of this we're evaluating our security policy and have created a new email address [security@yarnpkg.com](mailto:security@yarnpkg.com) that can be used to report security vulnerabilities without going through the public issue tracker.
+We're also in the process of setting up a HackerOne account and will make an announcement when this is available.

-We'd like to apologize for this disruption and want to reaffirm our commitment to securit and transparency in cases like these.
+We'd like to apologize for this disruption and want to reaffirm our commitment to security and transparency in cases like these.